GoranTopic/TheQuestApp/README.md

 You should now be able to run the app from an expo go app or a emulator

-As Always yours,
+As always yours,

-Goran Topic  :shipit:
+Goran Topic:shipit: